How Much Water to Drink a Day Calculator — UK Water Intake Tool

-Free water consumption calculator — find out the amount of water you should drink daily based on your weight and activity level.
-Get your recommended water intake in litres and glasses based on NHS hydration guidelines.
-Staying hydrated helps regulate body temperature, supports weight loss and losing weight goals, and boosts energy and concentration.
-Your body loses water constantly through breathing, sweating, and urination — this calculator helps you stay hydrated throughout the day.
+Free water intake calculator.
+Find out how much water you should drink each day, based on your weight and activity level.
+You get a recommended daily amount in litres and cups, using NHS hydration guidelines.
+Staying hydrated helps your body work properly.
+It regulates your temperature, supports weight loss, and boosts energy and concentration.
+If you exercise, or are pregnant or breastfeeding, you need to drink more.
+Your body loses water all day through breathing, sweating, and urination, so keep a bottle nearby and sip regularly.

-Water Intake Calculator follows current NHS and evidence-based health guidelines.
+How Much Water to Drink a Day Calculator — UK Water Intake Tool follows current NHS and evidence-based health guidelines.
 All calculations are based on internationally recognised health formulas used by medical professionals.

 Completely free with no signup required.
 Results are instant and calculated in your browser — no personal data is sent to our servers.
 Always consult a qualified healthcare professional for medical advice.